The Bat Conservation Bank of Indiana

 Bats play a critical role in the environment.
 They are the number-one predator of night flying insects.
 Their value to U.S. agriculture has been estimated in a recent study at $23 billion annually.
 Unfortunately, more than half of the bat species in the United States are in severe decline or listed as endangered.
 One of the biggest threats is loss of habitat.

-To help reverse this alarming trend, The Nature Conservancy’s (TNC) Indiana Chapter is utilizing a market-based approach that will conserve critical habitat for federally endangered or threatened bat species and generate funds for additional conservation action.
-The new Bat Conservation Bank of Indiana protects two caves and 673 acres of surrounding habitat that are critical for the federally endangered Indiana bat and threatened northern long-eared bat.
+To help reverse this trend, The Nature Conservancy’s (TNC) Indiana Chapter is utilizing a market-based approach that will conserve critical habitat for federally endangered or threatened bat species and generate funds for additional conservation action.
+The Bat Conservation Bank of Indiana protects two caves and 603 acres of surrounding habitat that are critical for the federally endangered Indiana bat and threatened northern long-eared bat.

 How the Bat Conservation Bank Works

 Conservation banks permanently protect habitat for federally endangered or threatened species and in doing so generate “credits” approved by the U.S. Fish & Wildlife Service (USFWS).
-As the USFWS permits development activities (e.g., renewable energy projects), these credits can then be used by developers to provide the required mitigation for the unavoidable adverse impacts those activites have on the species and their habitats.
+As the USFWS issues permits for development activities (such as renewable energy projects), these credits can then be used by developers to provide the required mitigation for the unavoidable adverse impacts those activities have on the species and their habitats.

 Conservation banks benefit both species and developers.
 Species benefit because banks result in the protection of larger blocks of habitat that provide greater ecosystem functions for the species.
 Developers benefit because banks generally provide a more efficient and cost-effective mitigation solution.
 The USFWS determines whether a developer can use a bank as their mitigation option and the amount of bank credits they require.